Julio-Moreira/SCHEDULE/README.md

 # SCHEDULE

-a phone book and name, address with data base
+This was made for train db integration with python, it's basic a phone book with name, address and etc

+---